ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshMAC.md

 ### MAC API porting

 Nanostack has a lower level API for the IEEE 802.15.4-2006 MAC standard.
-This enables developers to support different MACs, be it SW or HW based solution.
-Nanostack offers SW MAC that you can use when your board does not have 15.4 MAC available.
+This enables developers to support different MACs, be it SW or HW based solutions.
+Nanostack offers SW MAC, which you can use when your board does not have 15.4 MAC available.

 #### SW MAC